 Misconception about behavioural imitation

 AI is neither about imitation of the human behaviour.
 Alan Turing successfully defined the minimum requirements of a universal computational system (the “universal Turing machine”), but his proposal for measuring the intelligence of such a system (the Turing test, where the system’s intelligence is measured on whether an interrogator can distinguish if it is a human or not) has long been proven to be a dead-end approach, practically sterile.
-Cause there is nothing particularly intelligent in memorizing a long list of answers and ordering them in a way to simulate a dialogue.
+Because there is nothing particularly intelligent in memorizing a long list of answers and ordering them in a way to simulate a dialogue.
 That leaves out the aspect of intelligence since the beginning, and most of it can be replaced by just a book containing the list (no matter the wisdom of its content, a book in itself has zero intelligence).

 Misconceptions about the Turing test

 The Turing test has been advertised as a way of proving the intelligence of a system, but it treats intelligence as merely a phenomenon.
 The proof goes that if a system is able to perform something resembling an intelligent conversation, then that system resembles an intelligent agent, so that system should be considered intelligent.
-The last step in that proof is illogical, cause resemblance is not a reliable way of identification.
+The last step in that proof is illogical, because resemblance is not a reliable way of identification.
 The creators of the various chatbots (and of the so-called application-wizards) are fully aware that their algorithms don’t perform intelligent conversations, they merely use their trees of memorized patterns of answers to interface the conventional software behind them.
 All in all, the process in the Turing test doesn’t measure the intelligence of those systems, but merely their simulation skills.
 Such systems are not intelligent, the same way that flight-simulators don’t fly.
 A more relevant test is proposed in the second part of this article.

 Misconception about processing power